grommet/grommet/CONTRIBUTING.md

 ## Testing Your Code

 - You can test your code locally along with your changes using: `yarn storybook` or `npm run storybook`.
-This will open the storybook in your browser .
+This will open the storybook in your browser.

+This project contains Jest tests.
+These tests can be run using `yarn test`.
+When new features are added, a Jest test should also be added.
+The following best practices should be observed when writing Jest tests:

+- `screen` should be used for querying.
+- Ensure the correct query is being used by referring to [this list of queries](https://testing-library.com/docs/queries/about/#priority), ordered by priority.
+- In most cases `getByRole` should be used.
+- In most cases `userEvent` should be used in place of `fireEvent`.

+This article, [Common mistakes with React Testing Library](https://kentcdodds.com/blog/common-mistakes-with-react-testing-library), contains more information and testing best practices.

 ## Contributing to the Documentation